theopolis/build-anywhere/README.md

 - You can use either libstdc++ or libc++; recommended linking these statically.
 - You can use all of the LLVM static analysis and sanitizer frameworks.

+This project builds the runtime.
+You can download pre-built runtimes on the [Releases](https://github.com/theopolis/build-anywhere/releases) page.

 ## man build-anywhere.sh

 ```